benoitc/gunicorn/docs/source/signals.rst

 - Send the QUIT signal to the new master process to force it quit

-If for some reason the new worker processes do not quit, send the KILL signal to them after the new master process quits, the old master process removes .oldbin suffix from its .pid file, and everything is exactly as before the upgrade attempt.
+If for some reason the new worker processes do not quit, send the KILL signal to them after the new master process quits, and everything is exactly as before the upgrade attempt.

 If an update is successful and you want to keep the new server, send